How Much Sea Moss To Take Daily

 Sea Moss Powder Serving

-The typical dosage for sea moss powder is ¼ teaspoon one to three times a day.
+The typical serving size for sea moss powder is ¼ teaspoon one to three times a day.
 You can add it to teas, juices, smoothies, oatmeal etc. You can also soak it in water to create a gel.

 Sea Moss Capsules/Pills

 The recommended dosage is one to two capsules a day, preferably with a meal.
 Never exceed the recommended dosage, and always read the label carefully.
-Most supplements are vegetarian and vegan friendly.
+Most capsules are vegetarian and vegan friendly.

 How To Take Sea Moss

 The most common way to take sea moss is in gel form.
 It can also be used raw, as a powder, capsule, or gummy.
 Many companies sell sea moss gel because it’s easier to make, and consume.

 The easiest and most reliable way is to buy raw sea moss and make a sea moss gel from home.
 To prepare sea moss gel, rinse and soak raw sea moss in cold water overnight.
 We recommend adding limes to give the gel a better taste.

 Once soaked, blend the sea moss with water until the mixture is smooth, like apple sauce.
 Pour the gel into a container and leave it in the fridge overnight to form into a firm gel.